Looking for the best beaches in Colombia? Keep reading for a summary of the best beaches in Colombia on the Caribbean Coast.

 Not only that, the north coast is so long that you can simply lose yourself, get away from the crowds and discover the vibrant culture and kind people.

-BEST COLOMBIA BEACHES:
+BEST BEACHES IN COLOMBIA

 On this serene, paradisaic island you’ll find no motor traffic at all, and some of the most pristine beaches in Colombia.
 Simply fill your days with beach hopping, coconut drinking and sun-bathing.

 It’s a gorgeous beach of powdery white sand, turquoise waters and palm-fringed shores.
-The perfect place to relax on for the day, take a quiet beach jog or catch up on your favourite reading.
+The perfect place to relax for the day, take a quiet beach jog or catch up on your favourite reading.
 Just note that Playa Blanca gets extremely busy with Colombian vacationers at the weekend and during December and January so it’s best to avoid it at those times.
 Also, try to get there as early as possible during the day to get the place to yourself.

 TAYRONA NATIONAL PARK